Miguel07Alm/text2question/README.md

 - Generate shareable links for your quizzes
 - Recipients get randomized question order
 - Perfect for classroom or study group use

+## Customizing AI Behavior

+You can customize how the AI generates questions by:

+1. Clicking the settings icon in the top-right corner
+2. Modifying the system prompt
+3. Testing different instructions
+4. Saving your preferred configuration

+The AI will remember your settings between sessions, but be aware that it may occasionally:
+- Generate unexpected content
+- Deviate from instructions
+- Produce inaccurate information

 ## Prerequisites